Porelion/E-commerce-application/README.md

 # E-commerce-application
-Repository about a E-commerce application in Java
+Repository about an E-commerce application in Java